HeskeyBaozi/umi-plugin-mobx/README.md

 - Automatically wrap route components with state tree nodes.
 - Support dynamic import state tree nodes by using `umi/dynamic`.
 - Use Mobx ecosystem rather than Redux.
+- Resolve rules are same with `umi-plugin-dva`, so you just export a state tree node by default.

 ## Install